I mentioned the Vinegar of the Four Thieves last week when talking about natural bug spray alternatives, but this health tonic is so much more!

 Either way, the thieves survived, as did the legend and the recipe for their herbal vinegar.
 Though we hopefully won’t ever need this remedy for anything as serious as the plague, it still serves as a valuable remedy against many illnesses and is a powerful disinfectant and bug spray.

-- Leave in a cool, dark, place for 6-8 weeks (for health tonic recipe) shaking daily if possible.
+- Leave in a cool, dark, place for 6-8 weeks, shaking daily if possible.

 Uses for Four Thieves Herbal Vinegar